yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 NOTE: This is free text, so the numbers are examples.
 A groupid of "Debt;CCList;Whatever" totally works.

-TAG FIELD (FUTURE USE - NOT YET ENABLED):
+TAG FIELD:
 The tag field allows you to assign a tag/variable name to the selected row.
-This can be used in UOR and formula expressions.
+This can be used in formula expressions.
 This can be blank (i.e. no tag / variable name has been set).
-Only the digits Aa-Zz, 0-9 are allowed.
+First character can only be alpha(A-Z), followed only by alpha-numeric characters.
+You can enter MiXeD case, but internally it will always use the lowercase version...

+       NOTES:
+        - you do NOT need to set a tag for use only in this row - you can simply refer to the magic tag @this.
-NOTE: If no tag is set then internally a tag with the format 'row' + row number will be assigned (e.g. 'row1').
+        - if no tag is set then the row cannot be referred to by another row's formula.
+        - please do NOT use tags such as 'row1' as these will go wrong if/when you reorder your rows..
+        - ideally use short tags such as 'taxrate'.

 WARNINGS BOX: